 Subsurface hook formation at the meniscus during the continuous casting of steel slabs is an important cause of surface defects, owing to their easy entrapment of mold flux and inclusion-laden gas bubbles.
-Figure 14 shows a typical hook, which is usually associated with an oscillation mark and especially plagues ultra-low carbon steels [31, 32].
-Their formation mechanism is not completely understood, owing to the complexity of phenomena at the meniscus, and the difficulty of obtaining good measurements.
-They are known, however, to be affected by steel grade, superheat, level fluctuations, and oscillation conditions [31, 32].
+Figure 13 shows a typical hook, which is always associated with an oscillation mark and especially plagues ultralow-carbon steels.32-33 Recent work has shown that curved hooks, such as this one, form when the meniscus freezes and later overflows.
+Hook shape is also affected by thermal distortion and other mechanisms.35-36 Hook formation is greatly affected by steel grade, superheat, level fluctuations and oscillation conditions.32-33

-The effect of superheat is investigated by close examination of the superheat results, shown in Fig. 6 [25], and further application of computational models to the meniscus region.
+The effect of superheat is investigated by close examination of the superheat results, shown in Figure 6, and further application of computational models to the meniscus region.
 As the steel flows through the mold cavity, it continuously drops in temperature.
-The coldest liquid is found at the meniscus, around the perimeter of the top surface, especially near the narrow face and the wideface centerline near the inlet nozzle.
-The fluid is coldest here because it is both far from the inlet and stagnant.
-In extreme cases, these regions are subject to meniscus freezing, skull formation, and even "bridging", where steel or slag freezes across the shortest distance between the nozzle and meniscus of the wide face, often leading to a breakout.
+The coldest liquid is found at the meniscus, around the perimeter of the top surface, especially near the narrowface, the wide-face centerline near the inlet nozzle, and the corners.
+The fluid is coldest in these places because it is both far from the inlet and stagnant.
+Liquid in these regions can become supercooled, causing meniscus freezing upon nucleation.
+In addition to forming hooks, in extreme cases, this can cause skull formation, and even "bridging," where steel or slag freezes across the shortest distance between the nozzle and meniscus of the wide face, often leading to a breakout.